-2.3 Review of Financial Performance
+2.3 Review of financial performance:

-The Bank commenced operations in October 2005 and achieved excellent returns in its initial years as indicated below.
-The results for 2010 and 2011 were unfortunately affected by the global and regional market turmoil, as a consequence of which significant impairment provisions and fair value losses were recorded resulting in net losses for 2010 and 2011, as disclosed in the consolidated financial statements.
+The Bank commenced operations in October 2005 and achieved excellent returns in its initial years.
+The results for 2010 and 2011 were unfortunately affected by the regional market turmoil, as a consequence of which significant impairment provisions and fair value losses were recorded resulting in significant net losses for 2010 and 2011.
+However 2012 has witnessed a major turnaround, as the Bank has registered a net profit of US\$ 18.51 million for the twelve months period ended 31 December 2012 by successfully exploring new markets, regionally and internationally.